Overruler/NullableExtract/README.md

 ## Requirements

-Depends on [SuperiorStreams](https://github.com/Overruler/SuperiorStreams) which can Git cloned using [HTTPS](https://github.com/Overruler/SuperiorStreams.git) or from its GitHub site.
+Depends on [SuperiorStreams](https://github.com/Overruler/SuperiorStreams) which can be Git cloned using [HTTPS](https://github.com/Overruler/SuperiorStreams.git) or from its GitHub site.

 Built with the Eclipse IDE.